Arnold Böcklin (typeface)

-Arnold 3556 is a typeface for display use that was designed in 1904 by Schriftgiesserei Otto Weisert foundry.
+Arnold Böcklin is a typeface for display use that was designed in 1904 by Schriftgiesserei Otto Weisert foundry.
 It was named in memory of Arnold Böcklin, a Swiss symbolist painter who died in 1901.

 Probably the best-known Art Nouveau typeface, the font had a renaissance in the 1960s and 1970s as part of the general Art Nouveau revival in popular design.
 Its influence can be seen in the work of illustrators such as Roger Dean and the Stuckist artist Paul Harvey.
-Its also popularly seen on Donovan's 1960's album cover.
+It is also popularly seen on Donovan's 1960's album cover.

 Design characteristics

 Arnold Böcklin is highly stylized, following Art Nouveau aesthetic principles in vogue at the time of its design.
 Many letters feature an unorthodox bottom-heavy contrast, and are adorned with swooping, botanical ornaments.
 The underlying skeletons of the letterforms are primarily based on classical Roman forms, but occasionally borrow from Uncial and Blackletter, as seen in letters like “H”, “N”, “M”, as well as the single-story “g” and the looped “k”.
 Due to its highly ornamental nature, Arnold Böcklin is primarily suitable for typesetting at large display sizes.